(Reuters) - Major sports events around the world that have been hit by the coronavirus pandemic:

 * The Australian Football League’s attempt to forge on with the season despite the virus outbreak lasted one round before it was shut down on March 22.

-* The Badminton World Federation (BWF) cancelled the last five tournaments in the qualification period for the Olympics.
+* The Badminton World Federation (BWF) cancelled the last five tournaments in the qualification period for the Olympics, making the All England Open played from March 11-15 the final event to count towards qualification.

 * The BWF is seeking clarification from Danish authorities on how the ban on large gatherings will affect their ability to stage the Thomas and Uber Cup Finals in August.